Elizabeth Montagu: Bluestocking work and writing

-In the late 1760s, Edward Montagu fell ill, and Elizabeth took care of him, although she resented giving up her freedom.
-He died in 1775.
+In 1770, the Gregorys returned and it was agreed that Montagu would take Dorothea Gregory as her companion.
+The arrangement worked well as Dorothea took on jobs for her like driving the carriage and being a confidante.
+Dorothea's future seemed secure but she wanted a partner and Montagu was insistent that the only candidate was her nephew.

+Her husband died in 1775.
 In 1776, she adopted her nephew, the orphan of her brother.
 Matthew Robinson, the child, kept his family name, but he was named Elizabeth's heir.
 At that point, the coal and landholdings Montagu passed on to Elizabeth accounted for an income of £7,000 a year.
-She managed her wealth and estates well, and by her death her coal income was worth 10,000 pounds a year.
+(She managed her wealth and estates well, and by her death her coal income was worth 10,000 pounds a year.)
+In 1782 Montagu was arranging for her nephew and Dorothea to meet.
+Dorothea was not attracted to him at all and in the autumn she went on holiday and agreed to marry Archibald Alison (1757–1839).
+Montagu was still annoyed in 1784 when Dorothea married.

 In 1777, Montagu began work on Montagu House in Portman Square in London, where she moved in 1781, on land leased for 99 years.
 She also expanded Sandleford Priory in the 1780s, and had Capability Brown design its garden and alter the park.
 She died at Montagu House in London on 25 August 1800 and left Sandleford and all of her money to her nephew.

 Works

 Elizabeth Montagu was the author of two works published in her lifetime: three sections in George Lyttelton's Dialogues of the Dead (1760) and An Essay on the Writings and Genius of Shakespeare (1769).
 In addition, two collections of Montagu's letters were published posthumously.

 Dialogues of the Dead was a series of critiques of 18th-century society.
 In Dialogue 26, Hercules is engaged in a discussion of virtue.
 In Dialogue 27, a character, Mrs. Mopish, cannot go the Elysian Fields because she is endlessly distracted by worldly influences.
 In Dialogue 28, a bookseller explains to Plutarch the difficulties of publishing in modern society.

 An Essay on the Writings and Genius of Shakespeare defends Shakespeare against criticism by supporters of the French style of drama, particularly against the attacks of Voltaire.
-In Essay Montagu claims Shakespeare's success comes from his overall virtue and ability to engaging the audiences' emotion, not from strict adherence to the classical models of drama.
+In Essay Montagu claims Shakespeare's success comes from his overall virtue and ability to engage the audiences' emotion, not from strict adherence to the classical models of drama.